xkraut03/evococo/README.md

 Neither I am an expert in the EA area nor this is originaly my idea.
 Credits to Prof. Ing.
 Lukáš Sekanina, Ph.D., who is the guarantee and the lecturer of Bio-Inspired Computers course in Brno University of Technology, Faculty of Information Technology.
 He teaches the EA (and much more) and came up with and idea for this project (he has already done some work in this field).

+### Goals

+* Implement a working solution (the school version was semi-finished)
+* Iterate and improve the solution
+* Learn new techniques, technologies